 In Key Stage 2 our pupils will be study: changes in Britain from the Stone Age to the Iron Age; the Roman Empire in Britain; Britain’s settlement by Anglo-Saxons & Scots; the Viking and Anglo-Saxon struggle for the Kingdom of England; local history; a theme in British history that extends pupils’ chronological knowledge beyond 1066; Ancient Egypt; Ancient Greece; the Mayan civilization.

-The History Subject Leader from September 2019 will be Mrs Jo Duckworth
+The History Subject Leader is Mrs Jo Duckworth